-How to Burn H.264 Video to DVD on Mac & PC
+How to Convert and Burn TV Episodes to DVD on a Mac

 See more about: Blu-ray Creator to convert and burn h.264 movies to Blu-ray / DVD for watching on big screen.

 Let's say there are lots of reasons why you might want to burn h.264 video to DVD on a Mac or PC machine, the mostly likely of which is that a library of TV shows or movies in H.264 (MPEG-4 AVC) format are stored on computer hard drive and you want to watch them on home entertainment centre with big screen TV via DVD player.

 H.264 is a video encoding standard for compressing and distributing video content.
 The standard provides better quality at substantially lower bit rates than the popular MPEG-4 ASP, making it flexible to be applied to a great selection of applications on networks and systems.
 You'll find many of containers capable of using H.264 as format including MKV, MOV, MP4, AVI.
 Sometimes, H.264 is referred as x264 – the open source encoder implementation of the h.264 standard.